 Technological developments are increasingly rapid, presenting a host of opportunities and risks for businesses.
-Today’s consumers are more connected than ever before, and this makes online platforms and new devices ideal meeting points for brands and their audiences.
-Ipsos’ Tech Tracker is a quarterly, GB nationally representative survey which measures the emerging trends and developments in technology, allowing brands to identify valuable consumer focused opportunities.
+Today’s consumers are more connected than ever before and this makes online platforms and new devices ideal meeting points for brands and their audiences.
+Ipsos’ Tech Tracker is a GB nationally representative quarterly survey, which measures the emerging trends and developments in technology, allowing businesses to identify valuable consumer focused opportunities.

-Using a modular approach, the survey covers internet penetration and the expanding methods of access, smartphone ownership, social networking, latest generation games console ownership and the usage of both official and unofficial digital services for music, movies, TV, and games.
-Our latest release shows that consumers use the Internet for a wide range of activities, most commonly emails and information on personal interests.
+Using a modular approach, the survey covers internet penetration and expanding methods of access, smartphone ownership, social networking, games console ownership and the usage of both official and unofficial digital services for music, movies, TV and games.

 A variety of other demographic breakdowns are available, including working status, household composition, ethnicity, income and newspaper readership.